ClementNerma/Crony/README.md

 * Direct execution of a task to test if it's working
 * Portable tasks

+You can find the list of changes in the [releases page](https://github.com/ClementNerma/Crony/releases/latest) or directly in the [Changelog](CHANGELOG.md).

 ## Using the daemon

 To start Crony: